SymfonyCasts/EasyAdminBundle/sfcasts/fields.md

 But *other* options are specific to the field *type* itself.
 For example, `BooleanField` has a `->renderAsSwitch()` method... and we can pass this `false`.
 Now, instead of rendering this cute switch, it just says "YES".
-This... is probably a good idea anyways... because it was a bit *too* easy to accidental disable a user before this.
+This... is probably a good idea anyways... because it was a bit *too* easy to accidentally disable a user before this.

 So... this is great!
 We can control which fields are displayed *and* we know that